EyeToy

 The EyeToy is a color webcam for use with the PlayStation 2.
 Supported games use computer vision and gesture recognition to process images taken by the EyeToy.
 This allows players to interact with the games using motion, color detection, and also sound, through its built-in microphone.
-It was released in 2003.
+It was released in 2003 and in total, it has 10.5 million sales.

-The camera is manufactured by Logitech (known as "Logicool" in Japan), although newer EyeToys are manufactured by Namtai.
+The camera was manufactured by Logitech, although newer EyeToys were manufactured by Namtai.
 The camera is mainly used for playing EyeToy games developed by Sony and other companies.
 It is not intended for use as a normal PC camera, although some programmers have written unofficial drivers for it.
 The EyeToy is compatible with the PlayStation 3 and can be used for video chatting.
 As of November 6, 2008, the EyeToy has sold 10.5 million units worldwide.

 History

 The EyeToy was conceived by Richard Marks in 1999, after witnessing a demonstration of the PlayStation 2 at the 1999 Game Developers Conference in San Jose, California.
 Marks' idea was to enable natural user interface and mixed reality video game applications using an inexpensive webcam, using the computational power of the PlayStation 2 to implement computer vision and gesture recognition technologies.
 He joined Sony Computer Entertainment America (SCEA) that year, and worked on the technology as Special Projects Manager for Research and Development.

 Marks' work drew the attention of Phil Harrison, then Vice President of Third Party Relations and Research and Development at SCEA.
 Soon after being promoted to Senior Vice President of Product Development at Sony Computer Entertainment Europe (SCEE) in 2000, Harrison brought Marks to the division's headquarters in London to demonstrate the technology to a number of developers.
 At the demonstration, Marks was joined with Ron Festejo of Psygnosis (which would later merge to become London Studio) to begin developing a software title using the technology, which would later become EyeToy: Play.
 Originally called the iToy (short for "interactive toy") by the London branch, the webcam was later renamed to the EyeToy by Harrison.
 It was first demonstrated to the public at the PlayStation Experience event in August 2002 with four minigames.

 Already planned for release in Europe, the EyeToy was picked by SCE's Japanese and American branches after the successful showing at the PlayStation Experience.
-In 2003, EyeToy was released in a bundle with EyeToy: Play: in Europe on July 4, and North America on November 4.
+In 2003, EyeToy was released in a bundle with EyeToy: Play: in Europe on July 4, and in North America on November 4.
 By the end of the year, the EyeToy sold over 2 million units in Europe and 400,000 units in the United States.
 On February 11, 2004, the EyeToy was released in Japan.